 - would, if relied on, cause significant financial detriment to small businesses.

-“This is the first time the ACCC has taken court action to enforce the new laws that protect small businesses from unfair contract terms,” ACCC deputy chair, Dr Michael Schaper said.
+“This is the first time the ACCC has taken court action to enforce the new laws that protect small businesses from unfair contract terms,” ACCC deputy chair, Michael Schaper said.

 “Where we identify large operators, like JJ Richards, using unfair contract terms that cause harm to small businesses, we will take appropriate enforcement action.”